Our Attorneys Help with Unsuitability Claims

 Far too often investors discover that their investments are unsuitable for them.
 For example, suppose a broker recommends that an elderly, inexperienced customer with a low risk tolerance invest in a risky hedge fund or complicated structured product.
 If the customer does not understand the risks associated with the investment or does not have the financial ability to absorb losses, the customer may bring an unsuitability claim against the brokerage firm to recover losses that resulted from the investment.

-The experienced FINRA arbitration attorneys at Zamansky LLC have represented hundreds of investors across the country from all walks of life.
+Zamansky LLC has represented hundreds of investors across the country from all walks of life.
 We know that all investors are different and their risk tolerances are specific to them.
 Each securities arbitration lawyer at our firm is well versed in suitability claims.
 When investigating a suitability claim, our attorneys carefully examine a client’s investment profile, taking into consideration unique financial and investment characteristics.
 We will aggressively prepare and pursue claims against the brokerage firm to recoup any financial losses a client suffered as a result of the unsuitable recommendation.

 To determine whether you may be able to recover a loss due to a broker or brokerage’s unsuitable recommendation, contact our securities fraud law firm.
 Contact us today at 212-742-1414 or complete our contact form.
 Zamansky LLC responds to all inquiries within 24 hours and offers free, no-obligation initial consultations.